shibjyoti555/BIG-MEMES/index.md

 >Racist, political, misogynistic and other offensive memes are allowed only if you are joking and not seriously a low-minded creature.

+>Try to understand the jokes because obviously everyone is joking

+>EACH AND EVERY THING - I repeat - EACH AND EVERY THING sent in this group is a GODDAMN JOKE

+>If you find a joke/meme offensive, please try to cope with it; and, in case, it is too offensive to be avoided, you can complain against them in the group.
+The offender will be banned accordingly after examining the joke/meme

 ### Anyone violating the above rules will be forgiven the first time, but will be suspended from messaging for a maximum of 6 hours, considering the *illegality* of their deeds

 # I aggree with the rules and want to [join](https://chat.whatsapp.com/CCBOT11CHKj83ROMdICfBN) "BIG MEMES (⌐■_■)"